German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver

 Oktoberfest at the Shipyards

-North Shore Green Markets hosts an Oktoberfest event at the Shipyards in North Vancouver.
-In 2018 it was tentatively scheduled for Friday, October 19, but is no longer going to take place.
-Last year about 200 people attended and hopefully it’ll happen again in 2019.
+North Shore Green Markets sometimes hosts an Oktoberfest event at the Shipyards in North Vancouver.
+In 2018 it was tentatively scheduled for October 19th, but then didn’t actually take place.
+The year before about 200 people attended.
+It didn’t happen in 2019, however, nor in 2020.

-Although there won’t be an Oktoberfest at the Shipyards in 2018, North Vancouver still hosts Vancouver’s North Shore Craft Beer Week.
+Although there wasn’t an “Oktoberfest” event at the Shipyards in 2018 or 2019, North Vancouver still hosted Vancouver’s North Shore Craft Beer Week.
 2019 dates for the North Shore craft beer event ran from October 4th until the 11th.
 2021 details are to be confirmed.

 Vancouver Harvest Haus

-In recent years The Festzelte venue has been near Concord Pacific Place at 88 Pacific Boulevard not far from BC Place Stadium.
+A few years ago the venue was near Concord Pacific Place at 88 Pacific Boulevard not far from BC Place Stadium.
 That location is no longer available, however.
-They have found a new venue for their future events, but not in time for the 2018 season, which is why they are taking a break this year.
+They found a new venue for their future events at the PNE fairgrounds.